py5coding/py5book/content/hybrid_programming.md

 | Py5Vector     | processing.core.PVector     |
 | numpy arrays  | Java arrays                 |

 For numpy arrays, the dtype must match the data type used in the array.
 Numpy arrays are (on most computers) by default 64 bit floats or integers, which convert to `double` or `long` in Java.
 Java functions that expect arrays of type `float` or `int` must be passed numpy arrays of `np.float32` or `np.int32`.
 In our example, the `astype()` calls convert the numpy arrays to the types expected by the `drawColoredPoints()` method.
-Note that converting 64 bit numbers to 32 bit numbers halves the the size of the data, making it faster to copy from Python to Java.
+Note that converting 64 bit numbers to 32 bit numbers halves the size of the data, making it faster to copy from Python to Java.

 ## Advanced Hybrid Programming Optimization